VincentDirks/SecuritEaseTechAssessment/README.md

 6. Add dependencies for testng, rest-assured, assertj, junit to the pom.
 7. Create New java class APITest and copy skeleton code from instructions.
 8. Swap to using testng, update baseURI, try to run the test, fix any issues encountered.
+9. Created a pojo for the response using online JSON to pojo converter and the lombok @Data annotation.
+10. Transform the response to the new pojo, and assert it was successful
+11. Using the @Builder annotation, create a replica of one of the user records, and then assert that the response contains the expected user record.
+12. Add a new scenario to fetch the second page of the user list, and assert that id=11 is present and correct.

 Notes:
 * There were a few issues that needed fixing when I copied the skeleton code